File (im_file)

 ActiveFiles

-This directive specifies the maximum number of files NXLog Agent will actively monitor.
-If there are modifications to more files in parallel than the value of this directive, then modifications to files above this limit will only get noticed after the DirCheckInterval (all data should be collected eventually).
-Typically there are only a few log sources actively appending data to log files, and the rest of the files are dormant after being rotated, so the default value of 10 files should be sufficient in most cases.
-This directive is also only relevant in the case of a wildcarded File path.
+Set this directive to specify the maximum number of concurrent files to be actively monitored.
+This directive is only relevant when using File directives with wildcards.
+If there are concurrent modifications to more files than the value of this directive, then the remaining modifications will only get noticed after the DirCheckInterval.
+Typically there are only a few active log sources appending data to log files, so the default value should be sufficient in most cases.

 CloseWhenIdle

-If set to TRUE, this boolean directive specifies that open input files should be closed as soon as possible after there is no more data to read.
-Some applications request an exclusive lock on the log file when written or rotated, and this directive can help if the application tries again to acquire the lock.
-The default is FALSE.
+Set this directive to TRUE to close files as soon as possible when there is no more data to read.
+Some applications request an exclusive lock on the log file when written or rotated, and this directive can help if an application tries to reacquire the lock.

 DirCheckInterval